 VPN vs SOCKS5 Comparison Table:

 Both VPNs and SOCKS5 proxies are great privacy tools that can be used for P2P or torrenting.
 Both will hide your P2P activity in some way or the other.

-- Hiding P2P data (protocols and port) from local ISP.
-A VPN will encrypt data (at layer 3), so your ISP will not be capable of identifying P2P traffic and the destination IP will be the VPN server and not the torrent tracker.
-If you are using a SOCKS5 proxy, your ISP could identify your P2P traffic.
+- Hiding torrent data (protocols and ports) from local ISP.
+A VPN will encrypt data (at layer 3), so your ISP will not be capable of identifying P2P traffic.
+If you are using a SOCKS5 proxy, your ISP could identify your P2P traffic (unencrypted traffic).

 - Hiding IP from the torrent swarm.
-Both, the VPN and the SOCKS5 proxy server’s IP will be shown in the torrent swarm.
+Both the VPN and the SOCKS5 proxy server’s IP will be shown in the torrent swarm.
 So even though you are downloading legit content, roaming copyright trolls spying torrent swarms will be able to get your real IP address.
 A solution to this is to avoid public torrent trackers and use only private trackers.